lhr-solar/BPS/README.md

 ## Rules
 Make sure to have fun!

 Commit frequently into your own branches.
 Create a Pull Request whenever you are ready to add you working code to the master branch.
 Make sure that your code compiles without any errors or warnings before you open a pull request.
-You must select 1 reviewer for approval.
-Follow the coding guidelines in the Solar Google Drive.
+At least one approver must approve your pull request before it can be merged.
 The reviewers will make sure everything is up to par with the coding standards.

-Reviewers:
+### Code Reviews
+You can review a pull request even if you are not an approver.
+In addition to helping us catch bugs, code reviews are a good opportunity to learn more about the BPS codebase.
+Some examples on what you can include in a code review are:
+- Ask why the author wrote a certain part of code in a way they did
+- Point out potential bugs in the code
+- Point out that part of the code is not well documented or hard to read

+You can either approve, comment, or request changes at the end of your pull request.
+These are the scenarios in which I would use each option:
+- **Approve:** You are signing off that this pull request is ready to merge.
+You and the pull request author "own" this part of the code now.
+- **Request Changes:** You have found problems with the code that must be addressed before it can be merged.
+Note that this will block the pull request from merging until you re-review the code.
+- **Comment:** Do this if you do not want to explicitly approve or request changes.

+Approvers:
-1. Sijin Woo
+1. Manthan Upadhyaya
-2. Chase Block
-3. Clark Poon
+2. Clark Poon
+3. Chase Block
 4. Rishi Ponnekanti
-5. Manthan Upadhyaya
-6. Sugam Arora
-7. Matthew Yu